sverzegnassi/coreapps-doc-test/CONTRIBUTING.md

 Unsure where to begin contributing?
 You can start by looking through these `good-first-issue` and `help-wanted` issues:

-* [Good fist issues][good-first] - issues which should only require a few lines of code, and a test or two.
+* [Good first issues][good-first] - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues][help-wanted] - issues which should be a bit more involved than `good first` issues.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.